-Thanks to the effort of an unknown skald, the history of Norway could have been very different.
+Thanks to the effort of an unknown poet (Old Norse: skald), the history of Norway could have been very different.

-In 915, King Harald Fairhair was ready to go to war against his own son, Halfdan the Black, where the king and two of his sons could have been killed.
+In 915 AD, King Harald Fairhair was ready to go to war against his own son, Halfdan the Black, where the king and two of his sons could have been killed.
 This event could have changed the whole history of Norway.

 Fortunately, the skald Guthorm Sindre came to their rescue.